Anusa-Maiti/Team10_CitationGraphBuilder/README.md

 python collect_data.py --queries "your query" "another query"
 ```

-Only papers published **1990 or later** with at least one structured identifier (DOI / PMID / PMCID) are collected — pre-1990 papers are excluded because EPMC and Semantic Scholar do not carry structured reference lists for them and cannot contribute edges to the citation graph.
+Only papers published **1990 or later** with at least one structured identifier (DOI / PMID / PMCID) are collected — pre-1990 papers are excluded because EPMC  do not carry structured reference lists for them and cannot contribute edges to the citation graph.

 ### Adding Papers Manually (Dashboard Workflow)
 A specific paper can be added to the corpus at any time by DOI or PMID, without re-running the full collection.
 This powers the dashboard's "add paper" feature: